MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 ### Option 1: Microsoft Edge Integration

 You can use Microsoft Edge to further protect your application and content.
 To use this solution, you need to require/recommend users access the application through Microsoft Edge.
-All internal URLs published with Application Proxy will be recognized by Microsoft Edge and redirected to the corresponding external URL.
+All internal URLs published with application proxy will be recognized by Microsoft Edge and redirected to the corresponding external URL.
 This ensures that all the hard-coded internal URLs work, and if a user goes to the browser and directly types the internal URL, it works even if the user is remote.

 To learn more, including how to configure this option, please see the [Manage web access by using Microsoft Edge for iOS and Android with Microsoft Intune](/mem/intune/apps/manage-microsoft-edge) documentation.

 ### Option 2: MyApps Browser Extension

-With the MyApps Browser Extension, all internal URLs published with Application Proxy are recognized by the extension and redirected to the corresponding external URL.
+With the MyApps Browser Extension, all internal URLs published with application proxy are recognized by the extension and redirected to the corresponding external URL.
 This ensures that all the hard-coded internal URLs work, and if a user goes to the browser's address bar and directly types the internal URL, it works even if the user is remote.

 To use this feature, the user needs to download the extension and be logged in.
 There is no other configuration needed for admins or the users.